How to Calculate Intraclass Correlation Coefficient in Excel

 • The Mean of Raters: When the mean of ratings from all the judges is the base for the measurement.

-How to Calculate Intraclass Correlation Coefficient (ICC) with Example
+How to Calculate the Intraclass Correlation Coefficient (ICC) with Example

-Suppose four different judges were asked to rate the quality of 10 different products.
-The ratings given by them are shown below (and the example dataset for this article).
+We have four different judges who rated the quality of 10 different products.
+The ratings are shown below.

 Steps:

-• Firstly, click the tab Data -> Data Analysis.
+• Go to the Data tab and select Data Analysis.

 Selecting Data Analysis Tool to How to Calculate Intraclass Correlation Coefficient in Excel

-• Secondly, a Data Analysis pop-up window will appear.
-Then, select Anova: Two-Factor Without Replication.
+• A Data Analysis pop-up window will appear.
+Select Anova: Two-Factor Without Replication.

-• After that, another Anova: Two-Factor Without Replication pop-up window will come up.
-At first, in the Input Range box, drag through the whole range from your dataset that contains the rating values.
-For our case, the range is C5:F14.
+• The Anova: Two-Factor Without Replication pop-up window will appear.
+In the Input Range box, drag through the whole range from your dataset that contains the rating values.
+For our sample, the range is C5:F14.

-• Then, in the Output Range box, click on the cell in your dataset that you want as the starting cell of the output result.
-We want cell H4 as the starting cell of the output range, so we selected cell H4.
+• In the Output Range box, click on the cell in your dataset that you want as the starting cell of the output result.
+We selected cell H4.

 Selecting Range for How to Calculate Intraclass Correlation Coefficient in Excel

-• Finally, you will get the outcome of the Anova: Two-Factor Without Replication in your worksheet.
-Accordingly, you will be able to see the whole Summary of the calculations along with the individual Count, Sum, Average, and Variance of the ratings by the Judges for the Products.
+• You will be able to see the whole Summary of the calculations along with the individual Count, Sum, Average, and Variance of the ratings by the Judges for the Products.

 Summary of How to Calculate Intraclass Correlation Coefficient in Excel